arushirai1/Rubric-Constrained-FS-Scoring/README.md

 ## Dataset

 The features and label files for the Fis-V dataset can be downloaded [here](https://1drv.ms/u/s!AqXkt0Mw7p9llWEihc533CB87U5P?e=EadhCo).
+I store this in the data folder.

 The FS800 dataset is also supported in this implementation.
-Please visit this repo for download, note this is a subset of FS1000 (https://github.com/AndyFrancesco29/Audio-Visual-Figure-Skating).
+Please visit this repo for instructions on how to download, note this is a subset of FS1000 (https://github.com/AndyFrancesco29/Audio-Visual-Figure-Skating).

+## Pretrained weights
+You can download the best pretrained weights [here](https://www.dropbox.com/scl/fo/g6w1c270oqomgdwpw1nt6/ACcvXW7HxcnoTSzeE0gUcxQ?rlkey=hjtf85wtszuqh6g0u9yys7mjz&st=s0dgbxgs&dl=0).

 ## Usage